elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

             Driver          "fbdev"

 After another restart I was able to open other TTYs without issues.
-I will admit I wasn&#8217;t doing anything crazy with display, plus with **glxgears** I didn&#8217;t see that much of performance decrease.
+I will admit I wasn't doing anything crazy with display, plus with **glxgears** I didn't see that much of performance decrease.
 Here is with the **armsoc** driver:

     $ glxgears
     libGL error: failed to load driver: armsoc